derhuerst/ecolines/docs/stopovers.md

 # `stopovers(station, date = new Date())`

 Get a list of stopovers (departures / arrivals) at a given station at a given date.
-Returns a [Promise](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/promise) that will resolve in an array of `station`s in the [*Friendly Public Transport Format*](https://github.com/public-transport/friendly-public-transport-format).
+Returns a [Promise](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/promise) that will resolve in an array of `stopover`s in the [*Friendly Public Transport Format*](https://github.com/public-transport/friendly-public-transport-format).

 ```js
 const ecolines = require('ecolines')